 |

-IMLAY ROPES are made for the rigors of canyoneering.
-Tightly woven of 100% polyester for toughness and water-non-absorbance, our ropes have a tight, thick sheath that resists cutting and abrasion.
-The polyester core and sheath work together to make a nice handling, very static canyoneering rope.
+IMLAY CANYONEERING ROPE is made for the rigors of canyoneering.
+Tightly woven of 100% polyester for toughness and water-non-absorbance, our static rope has a tight, thick sheath that resists cutting and abrasion.
+The polyester core and sheath work together to make a nice handling, very static rappelling rope.

-Yes, you can use any-old rope for canyoneering, and achieve performance somewhere between bad and OK (with occasional forays into disasterous).
-Or you can use Imlay Canyon Ropes that are designed JUST for canyoneering, and achieve excellent performance at a reasonable price.
+Yes, you can use any-old rope for canyoneering and achieve performance somewhere between bad and OK (with occasional forays into disasterous).
+Or you can use Imlay Canyon Ropes, designed JUST for canyoneering, and achieve excellent performance at a reasonable price.

 |